snabbco/snabb/src/doc/getting-started.md

 ```

 Now we loop over the available packets on `i` or until `o` is full and
 process each individually.
-This is a common Snabb Switch idiom.
+This is a common Snabb idiom.
 The
 actual logic of our app is performed by a call to the `process_packet`
 method which is defined below.
 Note that we increment the
 `packet_counter` of our instance for every packet processed.